chriscodingxyz/Cord-redo/README.md

 1. updated scripts for legacy and installed legacy deps
 2. updated evertyhing to box-sizing: border box (more accepted standard)
 3. Filled up fetcher data using axios
+4. Added all types from movies/genres into lib/types.ts